NexPlayer/Android-SDK/advanced.md

 Sole constructor for NexPlayer™.

-After constructing a NexPlayer™ object, youmustcall NexPlayer.init before you can call any other methods
+After constructing a NexPlayer™ object, you must call NexPlayer.init before you can call any other methods

 #